noorulain276775/Microshop/README.md

-# This Project is using python, docker, RabbitMQ, MySQL, MongoDB and Kubernetes
+# This Project is using Python, Docker, RabbitMQ, MySQL, MongoDB and Kubernetes